Latest

 Commercial / Edinburgh, Scotland / 2018

-GRAS worked with Wavegarden Scotland to produce concept design for the retail and surf school at the artificial Wave pool in Ratho Quarry.
-The design proposes a cluster of timber clad blocks sitting under an oversailing roof.
-The composition forming in-between spaces both internally and externally for dining and social spaces along with a route from the country park down to the water’s edge as a meandering landscape though the building, reminiscent of sand dunes.
+GRAS collaborated with Wavegarden Scotland to develop a concept design for the retail and surf school facilities at the artificial wave pool in Ratho Quarry.
+The proposal features a cluster of timber-clad blocks arranged beneath an oversailing roof.
+This composition creates a series of interconnected internal and external spaces designed for dining and socialising.
+A meandering route flows from the country park to the water’s edge, weaving through the building and evoking the natural movement of sand dunes within the landscape.

 Malt & Hops, River Craft